 3. Upper Waikani Falls

 These falls are probably some of the most beautiful you’ll see on the Road to Hana.
 I saw tons of pictures online and expected to find a pullout nearby when we drove, but that is not the case.
 If you want to photograph the beautiful Upper Waikani Falls, you’ll have to park at the nearest pullout and walk to the falls, but you will do so at your own risk.

 Because we had no service, and I hadn’t downloaded the maps prior to departure, we were virtually driving blind.
 Thankfully, there is only one road to follow on the Road to Hana, and I had a list of all the stops I wanted to make along the way.
 Though most waterfalls aren’t marked with a sign, we were able to ask other locals and tourists for their name.
 We essentially stopped when we saw cars parked on the roadside pullouts.
 Hanawi Falls was one of these stops – a gorgeous little oasis, perfect to stop and enjoy a refreshing swim.

 Mile Marker #32

-A state park employee will verify your QR code at the entrance and those without reservations will be turned away at the gate.
+A state park employee will verify your QR code at the entrance.
+Those without reservations will be turned away at the gate.
 Make sure to respect the time slots you have alloted yourself at the risk of missing out on this beautiful park.
 I recommend arriving as early as your slot allows to get the best views.
 The black sand beach is much less crowded then as previous visitors just left at the end of their time slots and the new ones aren’t all there yet.